informalsystems/vdd/fastsync/fastsync.md

 ----

 ## Algorithm Invariants

+> In contrast to the temporal properties above that define the problem
+> statement, the following are invariants on the solution to the
+> problem, that is on the algorithm.
+These invariants are useful for
+> the verification, but can also guide the implementation.

 #### **[FS-VAR-STATE-INV]**:
 It is always the case that *state* corresponds to the application state of the